aristanetworks/avd/ansible_collections/arista/avd/examples/media/README.md

 --8<--
 ```

-1. At the highest level, the name and scope of the playbook is set, which in this example is the entire fabric.
+1. At the highest level, the name and scope of the playbook are set, which in this example is the entire fabric.
 For instance, `MEDIA_FABRIC` is a group name defined in the inventory.
 If the playbook should only apply to a subset of devices, it can be changed here.
 2. This task uses the role `arista.avd.eos_designs`, which generates structured configuration for each device.
 This structured configuration can be found in the `ansible-avd-examples/media/intended/structured_configs` folder.
 3. This task uses the role `arista.avd.eos_cli_config_gen`, which generates the actual Arista EOS CLI configurations found in the `ansible-avd-examples/media/intended/configs` folder, along with the device-specific and fabric wide documentation found in the `ansible-avd-examples/media/documentation/` folder.
 It relies on the structured configuration generated by `arista.avd.eos_designs`.